akheron/sqltyper/README.md

 [![CircleCI](https://circleci.com/gh/akheron/sqltyper.svg?style=shield)](https://circleci.com/gh/akheron/sqltyper)

+SQL is a typed language, but most solutions for using an SQL database from typed languages don't make use of that typing information in a way that would actually help you catch bugs during development.

-SQL is a typed language. sqltyper takes raw PostgreSQL queries and generates TypeScript functions that run those queries AND are typed correctly, based on the database schema.
+**sqltyper** takes raw PostgreSQL queries and generates TypeScript functions that run those queries AND are typed correctly, based on the database schema.
+This makes it possible for the TypeScript compiler to find bugs in your code that interacts with an SQL database.

 For example, given the following schema: